 As little as 10 years ago, a stage 4 diagnosis provided an average life expectancy of between 6 and 9 months.
+The prognosis was even worse if like me melanoma had turned up in the brain.
 Fortunately there has been significant progress in the treatment of advanced melanoma in the last 5 years with the introduction of immunotherapy and targeted treatment and for a number of patients the outlook is much brighter.
-However, much still needs to be done as 50% of patients don’t respond to immunotherapy and resistance is often developed to targeted therapy.
+However, much still needs to be done as 50% of patients don’t respond to immunotherapy and drug resistance is often developed to targeted therapy.

 I am very fortunate to be treated by the fantastic melanoma team led by world renowned Oncologist Professor James Larkin at the Royal Marsden Hospital in London.
 The care I receive at the hospital is outstanding and the research undertaken to continue developing new treatments is at the forefront of medical science and developments globally.
 Since my 3-week stay in hospital in June 2017, we have been fundraising for melanoma research at the Royal Marsden.
-This is our way of giving back and saying thank you by providing funds for ongoing research.
+This is our way of giving back and saying thank you by providing funds for ongoing research to help continue to develop life saving treatments.
 The funds are being directed into specific melanoma research projects and full details and regular updates are available on my blog.

-So far the shomelanoma fundraising has raised almost £60k and we are very grateful to all of our friends and family that have undertaken and supported all of the fundraising challenges and activities.
-This year with COVID a number of the challenges have been cancelled and this just highlights the difficulties currently facing charities in their fundraising underscoring the need to support them more than ever.
+So far the shomelanoma fundraising has raised over £60k and we are very grateful to all of our friends and family that have undertaken and supported all of the fundraising challenges and activities.
+This last year with COVID a number of the challenges have been cancelled and this just highlights the difficulties currently facing charities in their fundraising underscoring the need to support them more than ever.
 We have had lots of fun doing many of the challenges and created lots of happy memories, which has made the whole experience very special whilst it has also been keeping me fit and mentally focused.
-There is more to come so watch this space.
+The team Shomelanoma Team are currently undertaking the Skipathon Challenge skipping 10 mins every day in May for melanoma awareness month

 I write my blog to raise awareness of melanoma, keep friends and family up to date on the latest adventures and help others who may find themselves with the misfortune of a similar diagnosis.
 Whilst life has changed forever I am making the most of every day and enjoying it to the max with all of those that I love and continuing to take on as many adventures as possible.